Vazity1337/HWID-Authentication/README.md

 # HWID Authentication
-Protects your program from unauthorized users using HWIDS
+Protects your program from unauthorized users using their HWIDS

 ## Information
 You can easily understand how to use this HWID authentication system and add it to python projects.